grafana/timestream-datasource/README.md

+## Compatibility

+AWS Timestream datasource plugin >=2.9.13 is not compatible with Grafana versions <=10.4.x due to a breaking change in UI components.

 # AWS Timestream Datasource Development Guide

 The Timestream datasource plugin provides a support for [Amazon Timestream](https://aws.amazon.com/timestream/).
 Add it as a data source, then you are ready to build dashboards using timestream query results